 When you create a CLS instance, the instance is automatically registered with the NVIDIA Licensing Portal.
 This task is only necessary if you are not using the default CLS instance.
+Service instances belong to an organization.
+Therefore, this task requires the #unique 32 role.

-- 1. If you are not already logged in, log in to the NVIDIA Enterprise Application Hub and click NVIDIA LICENSING PORTAL to go to the NVIDIA Licensing Portal. - 2.
+- 1. If you are not already logged in, log in to the NVIDIA LICENSING PORTAL to go to the NVIDIA Licensing Portal. - 2.
 In the left navigation pane of the NVIDIA Licensing Portal dashboard, click SERVICE INSTANCES.